YinkTech/Telegram-Covid19_MessageBot/README.md

 ![screenshot](img/picture.png)

 Covid19_MessageBot is a telegram bot where users can get health tips on Covid 19 virus.
 Users can get messages of how to prevent selfs from this virus.
+Also with a valid statistics.

 ## Built With